shoaib944/Area_level_analysis/README.md

 # Area_level_analysis
-This is the real-world project performed in my previous company.

 Area level analysis: Finding the area level insights of on-boarded restaurants to the newly launched platform called health-hub.